-The same sequence of transactions is used in this example as in the above example illustrating an earmarking system.
-The main difference is that, on the revaluation dates, the adjusted market value of all the assets in the pool has to cover the total amount of all of the counterparty's outstanding operations with the national central bank.
+total amount of all of the counterparty's outstanding operations with the NCB.
 The margin call of EUR 1 178 398 occurring on 30 July 2004 is identical in this example to the one required in the earmarking system case.
-The counterparty delivers EUR 1 300 000 of Asset A in nominal value terms, which - after deducting a 3,5 % haircut from the market value based on a price of 100,55 % - restores sufficient collateral coverage.
+The counterparty delivers EUR 1 300 000 of Asset A in nominal value terms, which, after deducting a 3,5 % haircut from the market value based on a price of 100,55 %, restores sufficient collateral coverage.